ccdcoe/CDMCS/Arkime/polarproxy/README.md

 In practice you wouldn't juggle `--connect-to`; instead route clients' outbound 443 through PolarProxy — transparently, or via the `--socks 1080` / `--httpconnect 8080` entry points.

+#### Firefox on Ubuntu

+Apparently Firefox on Ubuntu does not use the system CA configuration by default.
+You have to manually point Firefox to the system certificates.

+* Go to Firefox settings and search for `Manage security devices` and open it.
+* Click `Load`
+* Give a name for the new Module.
+Choose your own.
+* For filename enter: `/usr/lib/x86_64-linux-gnu/pkcs11/p11-kit-trust.so`

 ### Windows

 * https://docs.microsoft.com/en-us/skype-sdk/sdn/articles/installing-the-trusted-root-certificate